bethqiang/bethqiang.github.io/_posts/2016-11-10-sql-election-chat-and-revisiting-twitter-clone.md

 comments: true
 title: "Week 2, Days 3 and 4: SQL, Election Chat, and Revisiting Our Twitter Clone"
 date: 2016-11-10 20:00:00 -0500
 description:
-tags: [fullstack academy, junior phase, node.js, express.js, projects, twitter clone]
+tags: [fullstack academy, junior phase, node.js, express.js, sql]
 ---

 I don’t understand how it’s almost the end of the week already.
 Time is literally flying.
 We've spent the entirety of the past two days focused on databases, which has been a nice blast to the past – as a relatively recent data analtyics consultant, it's been nice working with SQL again, albeit in a slightly different manner.
 We started Wednesday with manipulating the IMDB database with SQLite.
 We did a lot of selecting, counting, joining, grouping, and sorting.
 We spent a fair amount of time on indexing, as well, and learned: